NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/XSS (Cross-Site Scripting)/mXSS attacks. attacking well-secured web-applications by using innerHTML mutations.md

 Server- and client-side XSS filters share the assumption that their HTML output and the browser-rendered HTML content are mostly identical.
 - This premise is false and can lead to a form of [[XSS (cross site scripting)]] called mutation-based XSS
-- in mXSS, a harmless string that passes deployed XSS filters is transformed by filters themselves or by browser's engine into an active XSS attack vector
+- in mXSS, a ==harmless string that passes deployed XSS filters is transformed by filters themselves or by browser's engine into an active XSS attack vector==

 Mutation-based XSS (mXSS) vectors affects all major browser families.